 The angelfish species has some of the most elegant fish to exist.
 These fish, however, can be massive.
 For example, Queen angelfish can reach 17 inches, which is not something that is wanted in the average reef tank.
 The alternative to this is Dwarf angels.
 These are a smaller, less aggressive, and more manageable version of these beautiful fish that obtain the same color and elegance.
 There are many options of dwarf angelfish, but the most desired is the Coral Beauty.
 As it is said in its name, this fish is beautiful!

-The Coral Beauty Angel (Centropyge bispinosa) is predominantly vibrant blue and deep purples.
+The Coral Beauty Angel (Centropyge bispinosa), also known as the dusky angelfish, is predominantly vibrant blue and deep purples.
 At a juvenile stage, it has more bright orange colors, but as it gets older it becomes bluer while the orange still exists, giving it a large contrast of bright colors.
 Blue and purple are colors that are hard to find on common saltwater fish, which makes the coral beauty seem even more exotic.

 While these fish originate in the reefs of Indonesia and Fiji, they are now being captive bred, which gives hobbyists like you a higher chance at successfully keeping one of these magnificent fish.
 Like other captive bred fish, these Coral Beauties are less susceptible to diseases such as ich and marine velvet and they better adapt to aquarium life.
 The makes the fish more happy and comfortable living in reef and saltwater aquarium systems, while also making the hobbyist more happy knowing their fish was not stolen from the ocean and knowing that it will better thrive in their tank.